Lodging a claim at an employment tribunal

 Also, this can happen if a reasonable settlement offer is made and is not accepted and later the claim is unsuccessful.
 This is explored in more detail below.
 Claimants are more likely to have costs awarded against them than respondents.

-Without prejudice ‘save as to costs’
+Without prejudice ‘save as to costs’ – what does it mean?

 The ‘‘without prejudice save as to costs’ means that you cannot show it to a tribunal during the proceedings but it might be relevant at the end of the case if there is an application for legal costs to be paid.